-- 2.1 The application seeks permission for a new dwelling to be attached to the existing house at this address.
-The new house would adjoin the north-west side of the existing house, occupying the site of the existing garage, which would be demolished. - 2.2 The new house would measure 11.4m x 3.6m, and would span the whole width of its new curtilage, from the wall of 1 Ferndale Rise to the rear of the footway on Ditton Walk.
+2.1 The application seeks permission for a new dwelling to be attached to the existing house at this address.
+The new house would adjoin the north-west side of the existing house, occupying the site of the existing garage, which would be demolished.

+- 2.2 The new house would measure 11.6m x 3.6m, and would span the whole width of its new curtilage, from the wall of 1 Ferndale Rise to the rear of the footway on Ditton Walk.
 It would be the same height as the existing house, the hipped roof of No. 1 being extended to terminate, still in a hipped form, at the northwest side of the site.
-The new house would contain a living room and kitchen / dining room on the ground floor, with two bedrooms and two shower rooms on the first floor.
-No accommodation is shown within the roof space.
+The new house would contain a living room and kitchen / dining room on the ground floor, with two bedrooms and two shower rooms on the first floor, and a study within the roof space.
 The front elevation to Ferndale Rise would have a single first floor window, with a smaller ground floor window below, and a front door on the north-west side.
-A side door at ground floor level and two small first-floor windows would face Ditton Walk. - 2.3 Cycle and waste bin storage for the new house and the existing house would be in sheds accessed via two separate gates on the Ditton Walk footway.
+A side door at ground floor level and two small first-floor windows would face Ditton Walk.
+The second-floor study would be served by a dormer window within the hipped roof, also facing Ditton Walk. - 2.3 Cycle and waste bin storage for the new house and the existing house would be in sheds accessed via two separate gates on the Ditton Walk footway.